 · After eating and drinking;

-Guest screening will take place before boarding by taking their temperature and completing a mandatory screening document, and then only allowing guest that do not show signs of risk or illness to sanitize and board the ferry boat for transportation to the houseboats.
+Guest screening will take place before boarding by completing a mandatory trace document, and then only allowing guest that do not show signs of risk or illness to sanitize and board the ferry boat for transportation to the houseboats.

 Communications and training practices and protocol

 Additional communication and training will be ongoing with new implementations of regulations from government to keep KLHB in line with best practices at all times.
 Training will be provided to all workers who did not receive the initial training and prior to initial assignment or reassignment.
 Instructions will be communicated to all workers, guests and visitors about protections and protocols, including: